 - Put decals on your windows during migratory season.
 To prevent birds hitting glass, apply translucent contact paper or bird tape (available at abcbirdtape.org) to the outside of your windows.
 For maximum effectiveness, the tape or stickers should be no more than four inches apart.

 - Do not litter.
 Many types of litter can be harmful to animals.
 Discarded gum, for example, has been known to kill birds, and animals can become entangled in six-pack rings.
 Discarded food may be eaten by wild animals, but they do best on a natural diet of food grown wild in the park.
 Moreover, frequent feeding can make wildlife dependent on human food.

 - Stick to the official trails when walking in Parks.
 Short-cuts, “social trails”, and informal paths not only disturb animals, especially those who are breeding, they also cause habitat fragmentation.
 When a habitat becomes fragmented by a new path, it is opened for predators, invasive plants and animals, and parasites.
 These, in turn, can make the habitat less useful for native animals.

 - Enjoy wildlife from a distance.
 It is generally not safe for you to get too close to wild animals and they need their distance from you.
 By keeping about 50 feet between you and any small mammal or birds you observe, you can let them continue their feeding, resting, or breeding activities while being smart and safe yourself.

 - Do not catch and remove animals from their homes.
 It is illegal and wrong to remove animals from parks.
 They are not domestic and they do not make good pets.
 Many are extremely difficult to care for, even by experts.
-If you think an animal you find needs help, contact park staff for advice.
+If you find an animal that may need help, contact park staff for advice.
 Don’t take matters into your own hands.